 Our Grasshopper Guides

 Ms. Assia was born in France to Algerian parents.
 She grew up in Lyon where she studied and obtained her bachelor's degree in English and American Literacy and Civilization, Translations and Languages.
-She is fluent in French (native language), English and Spanish and has competency in Portuguese, Arabic and Berber.
+She is fluent in French (native language), English and Spanish and has competency in Italian, Portuguese, Arabic and Berber.

 She has lived on four continents while pursuing goals in education, art, music and activism.
 Her travels have encouraged a universal worldview allowing her to communicate from a perspective of global education.
 Miss Assia teaches children to develop their own unique world perspective with the primary intention of encouraging our children to be global citizens and embrace culture.
 It is this view that has prompted her to develop her own program in order to bring out children's natural empathy and curiosity.
+She completed the Harvard graduate school of education online program " Educating global citizens " in 2018.

 Since 2008 Miss Assia has taught students from preschool age to adults.
 Her love for art, music and dance is a big part of her learning and teaching style.
 She believes learning is a process that requires many approaches and that each person learns differently.
 It is imperative that a teacher work to understand the learning style of her student and to develop and reach them in a way that facilitates their full potential.